 Our data set contains information on the investments in fixed assets and the financial, asset, and governance structure of all Dutch non-financial firms listed at the Amsterdam Stock Exchange from 1993 until 1998.
 The data for the investments and the financial and asset structure are obtained from a data set of Statistics Netherlands (Centraal Bureau voor de Statistiek).
 It contains data on listed firms, including the financial annual report data and an industry classification.
-The ownership-structure data is obtained from the leading Dutch financial daily newspaper, Het Financieele Dagblad, which publishes each year a list of exchange-listed firms and its stakeholders5.
+The ownership-structure data is obtained from the leading Dutch financial daily newspaper, Het Financieele Dagblad, which publishes each year a list of exchange-listed firms and its stakeholders6.
 Technical takeover defenses and the year of the initial public offering are from the yearly overviews of all securities listed at the Amsterdam Stock Exchange (Gids bij de Officiële Prijscourant van de Amsterdamse Effectenbeurs).
-The data for board members of the non-financial and financial firms are from the
+The data for board members of the non-financial and financial firms are from the Yearbook of Dutch Firms (Jaarboek Nederlandse Ondernemingen).
+The data on the structured regimes for 1997 is obtained from the Monitoring Report 1998 (which contains data over 1997) and the firm's annual reports for 1992.7 In order for a firm-year to be included in our set, we require that data is available for all items we discussed.8 Our final data set contains an unbalanced panel of 132 firms, and 697 firm-years of data.

-4 An interlocking directorate with a bank occurs when a managerial board member of an industrial firm holds a position on the managerial or supervisory board of a bank or when a managerial board member of a bank holds a position on the managerial or supervisory board of an industrial firm.
+5 An interlocking directorate with a bank occurs when a managerial board member of an industrial firm holds a position on the managerial or supervisory board of a bank or when a managerial board member of a bank holds a position on the managerial or supervisory board of an industrial firm.